ibm-cloud-docs/hs-crypto/import-standard-keys.md

 5. When you are finished filling out the key's details, click **Import key** to confirm.

-## Creating standard keys with the API
+## Importing standard keys with the API
-{: #create-standard-key-api}
+{: #import-standard-key-api}

-Create a standard key by making a `POST` call to the following endpoint:
+Import a standard key by making a `POST` call to the following endpoint:

 ```
 https://api.<region>.hs-crypto.cloud.ibm.com:<port>/api/v2/keys